Skip to main content

 Restore the Linux bootloader in Rescue

 The main boot loader for Linux operating systems is GRUB.
-In case of problems you can restore the boot loader using LiveCD — boot into Rescue mode.
+In case of problems, you can restore the boot loader using LiveCD — boot into Rescue mode.

 To restore the bootloader:

-1. Start the system from the LiveCD and open the terminal.
+1. Start the system from the LiveCD.

 fdisk -l